nasa-gcn/gcn.nasa.gov/app/routes/docs.sample.text.md

 ---
 handle:
-  breadcrumb: Plain Text Emails
+  breadcrumb: Plain Text
 ---

-# Plain Text Emails
+# Plain Text

 GCN Classic Notices are also distributed as email messages.
 To extract header information, one can use Python's built-in [`email`](https://docs.python.org/3/library/email.html) library.